@ditsmod/body-parser

 Retrieving the request body

-Depending on whether the controller is singleton or not, the result of the interceptor can be obtained in two ways:
+Depending on whether the controller works in context-scoped or injector-scoped mode, the result of the interceptor can be obtained in two ways:

-- If the controller is non-singleton, the result can be obtained using the
+- If the controller works in injector-scoped mode, the result can be obtained using the

 HTTP_BODY